xpack/web-jekyll/pages/install.md

-Recent Windows versions use PowerShell, which has a more restrictive execution policy intended to prevent the execution of malicious scripts; unfortunatelly this also prevents the execution of node.js applications.
+Recent Windows versions use PowerShell, which has a more restrictive execution policy intended to prevent the execution of malicious scripts; unfortunately this also prevents the execution of node.js applications.

 If you get a message in the console as the one below: